-We want to recruit as many adults on the autism spectrum as possible from across the UK to join our research - a cohort of adults on the autism spectrum.
-A cohort means a group of people with shared characteristics - in this case an autism spectrum diagnosis.
+We want to recruit as many relatives of adults on the autism spectrum as possible from across the UK to join our research - a cohort of relatives of adults on the autism spectrum.

+A cohort means a group of people with shared characteristics - in this case, relatives of an adult with an autism spectrum diagnosis.
 If you agree to take part, as well as contacting you now, we would like to contact you at different times in the future, to make sure we have up-to-date information about you.
-We hope that the project will continue for at least 10 years.
-However, you would be free to opt out at any time.
+We hope that the project will continue for at least 10 years - however, you would be free to opt out at any time.

-This study will increase our knowledge about what life is like for adults on the autism spectrum - we will use the results to let people know how adults might want to be supported, and hope this will lead to people making changes in the services available to adults on the autism spectrum.
+This study will increase our knowledge about what life is like for adults on the autism spectrum and relatives/carers - we will use the results to let people know how adults and relatives might want to be supported, and hope this will lead to people making changes in the services available to adults on the autism spectrum and their relatives.